Have you ever taken the time to imagine how different your life would be today were it not for Maritzburg College?

-And the tug at the heartstrings is that for all of the reasons that a boy might have to call “time” on his College journey, money should really not be one of them.
+And the tug at the heartstrings was that for all of the reasons that a boy might have to call “time” on his College journey, money should really not be one of them.
 Not for a hard-working and committed young boy with an enviable passion for the school.

-The sad reality is that Michael’s situation is not unique.
+The sad reality however is that Michael’s situation is not unique.
 There are many College Boys who find themselves in these situations and for whom there may not be a generous benefactor stepping forward to help.

 College means different things to different people and our shared passion for this school is vested in what it means to each of us individually.
 We recognise the value of the College journey in our own lives and the importance of boys continuing to be afforded the opportunity to experience this journey.

 In terms of you and me supporting these journeys through the College Foundation there is no “one-size-fits-all” solution.
 Yes, we have the occasional supporter who can make a significant impact in someone’s life all on his (or her) own.
 But for most of us our value lies in being a part of a greater solution – part of a community of donors and benefactors who pay it forward through regular, specially-tailored gifts and commitments, through our continued support and involvement.